-- -Meet the nursing program policies and requirements - -Submission of the application of Admission to the Clinical Phase by November 1st. - -Submission of the official ATI TEAS transcript by November 1st.
-A minimum qualifying composite score of 63% is required.
-Refer to the TEAS for further information below. - -Students will be permitted to progress to the clinical phase based on the availability of clinical practicum sites in a selective process.
-Admission to the clinical phase is at the discretion of the program. - -Once admitted to the clinical phase, students are not permitted to take courses outside of Nyack College. - -A \$1000 nonrefundable nursing entrance fee is reflected in the billing statement when entering the clinical phase.
+- Meet the nursing program policies and requirements - Submission of the application of Admission to the Clinical Phase by November 1st for the Spring semester and May 15 for the Fall semester. - Submission of the official ATI TEAS transcript by November 1st. and June 1st.
+A minimum qualifying composite score of 60% is required for freshmen and 66 % for transfers.
+Refer to the ATI TEAS for further information below. - Students will be permitted to progress to the clinical phase based on the availability of clinical practicum sites in a selective process.
+Admission to the clinical phase is at the discretion of the program. - Once admitted to the clinical phase, students are not permitted to take courses outside of Alliance University. - A \$1,500 nonrefundable nursing entrance fee is reflected in the billing statement when entering the clinical phase.

-The ATI TEAS Exam
+The ATI TEAS Exam Version 7

-- -This is the entrance exam for the school of nursing.
-To qualify, candidates need a minimum composite score of 63%.
-Official ATI TEAS transcript must be submitted before November 1st.
+• This is the entrance exam for the school of nursing.
+To qualify, candidates need a minimum composite score of 60% for Freshmen and 66 % for transfer students.
+Official ATI TEAS transcript must be submitted before November 1st for spring admission and June 1st for fall admission.
 The ATI TEAS exam is offered year round; however, candidates may only take the exam three times in a calendar year with a one month wait period between test dates to permit time for thorough preparation for the 2nd attempt.
-Scores above 63% do not guarantee acceptance. - -Students are strongly encouraged to use the ATI TEAS SmartPrep course prior to taking the exam.
+Scores above 60% or 66% do not guarantee acceptance.
+Students are strongly encouraged to use the ATI TEAS SmartPrep course prior to taking the exam.
 The ATI TEAS SmartPrep course provides individual users with study plans that are tailored to their needs and allows them to prepare more efficiently and remediate key areas of need.